Competitive prices for top quality

 Combinations with other cut flowers – Mix Zinnia with Lathyrus, Gomphrena, or Dianthus for a colorful and playful effect in bouquets and borders.

-Hardening off – Gradually acclimatise young plants to outdoor conditions before planting them out permanently.
+Hardening off – Allow young plants to gradually acclimate to outdoor conditions before they are permanently planted out.

 Maintenance – Remove wilted flowers (deadheading) to prolong flowering and maintain healthy stems.